noarche/AutoPrompt/README.md

      pyinstaller --onefile --add-data "parts/*;parts" -w AutoPrompt-v1.3.py

-Pyinstaller will created a couple of directories and files.
+🔵Pyinstaller will created a couple of directories and files.

     The .exe you want is located in \source\dist\AutoPrompt-v1.3.exe